Factored couplings in multi-marginal optimal transport via difference of convex programming: Introduction

 \section{Introduction}

 Broadly speaking, the classic OT problem provides a principled approach for transporting one probability distribution onto another following the principle of the least effort.
 Such a problem, and the distance on the space of probability distributions derived from it, arise in many areas of machine learning (ML) including generative modeling, transfer learning and information retrieval, where OT has been successfully applied.
 A natural extension of classic OT, in which the admissible transport plan (a.k.a coupling) can have more than two prescribed marginal distributions, is called the multi-marginal optimal transport (MMOT) \citep{Gangbo98}.
-The latter has several attractive properties: it enjoys the duality theory \citep{Kellerer84} and finds connections with the Wasserstein barycenter problem \citep{Agueh11} used for data averaging and probabilistic graphical models \citep{Haasler20}.
-While being far less popular than the classic OT with two marginals, MMOT is a very useful framework on its own with some notable recent applications in generative adversarial networks \citep{Cao19}, clustering \citep{Mi21} and domain adaptation \citep{HuiLCHY18,HeZKSC19}, to name a few.
+The latter has several attractive properties: it enjoys a duality theory \citep{Kellerer84} and finds connections with the probabilistic graphical models \citep{Haasler20} and the Wasserstein barycenter problem \citep{Agueh11} used for data averaging.
+While being less popular than the classic OT with two marginals, MMOT is a very useful framework on its own with some notable recent applications in generative adversarial networks \citep{Cao19}, clustering \citep{Mi21} and domain adaptation \citep{HuiLCHY18,HeZKSC19}, to name a few.

 The recent success of OT in ML is often attributed to the entropic regularization \citep{Cuturi13} where the authors imposed a constraint on the coupling matrix forcing it to be closer to the independent coupling given by the rank-one product of the marginals.
 Such a constraint leads to the appearance of the strongly convex entropy term in the objective function and allows the entropic OT problem to be solved efficiently using simple Sinkhorn-Knopp matrix balancing algorithm.
-In addition to this, it was also noticed that structural constraints allow to reduce the prohibitively high sample-complexity of the classic OT problem \citep{Genevay19,Forrow18}.
-While these and several other recent works \citep{Chiheng21,Meyer21a} addressed structural constraints in the classic OT problem with two marginals, none of them considered a much more challenging case of doing so in a multi-marginal setting.
+In addition to this, it was also noticed that structural constraints on the coupling and cost matrices allow to reduce the high computational cost and sample complexity of the classic OT problem \citep{Genevay19,Forrow18,Chiheng21,Meyer21a}.
+However, none of these works considered a much more challenging case of doing so in a multi-marginal setting.
 On the other hand, while the work of \citep{Haasler20} considers the MMOT problem in which the cost tensor induced by a graphical structure, it does not naturally promote the factorizability of transportation plans.